dgwyer/server-side-render-x/README.md

 Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include it in your code as you would for any other component.

-Then implement it in exactly the same way as for `<ServerSideRender />`.
+Then implement the new component it in exactly the same way as for `<ServerSideRender />`.

     <ServerSideRenderX
       block="my-plugin/my-block"